David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Extensions to the Benchmark Law of Price Motion

-\end{proof} \begin{doublespace} This requires numerical solutions at each stage of the recursion.
+Here, $\beta=\theta+\gamma$, \end{doublespace} \end{prop} \begin{proof} \begin{doublespace} Appendix \ref{subsec:Proof-of-Proposition-liquidity-constraints}. \end{doublespace} \end{proof} \begin{doublespace} This requires numerical solutions at each stage of the recursion.
 A point worth noting is that the simple rule from the earlier linear cases, where the price impact is independent of both the prevailing price and the size of the unexecuted order, no longer applies here.
 The necessity of having to work with complicated expressions of the sort above, highlights to us the inherent difficulty of making predictions in a complex social system and also that our approach to estimating Market Impact provides a realistic platform upon which further complications, such as working with joint distributions of volume and price, can be built.
-A key takeaway from this result is that volume can have counter intuitive effects on the trading costs. \end{doublespace}
+A key takeaway from this result is that volume can have counter intuitive effects on the trading costs. \end{doublespace} \begin{doublespace}